 Community Engagement Academic-Community Partnership Pilot Grants

 are small competitive grants ($15,000 for one year) intended to support community-based research by strengthening collaborative partnerships between the university and local communities.
 These funds are to be used for the development of new projects.
 Calls for proposals occur annually.
 Click here for more information

 Galvanizing Engineering in Medicine (GEM)

-is a new collaboration between the UCSD Clinical and Translational Research Institute (ACTRI) and the Institute of Engineering in Medicine (IEM).
+is a collaboration between UC San Diego Altman Clinical and Translational Research Institute (ACTRI) and the Institute of Engineering in Medicine (IEM).
 GEM projects identify clinical challenges for which engineering solutions can be developed and implemented to improve health care ($50,000 to $100,000 for up to 18 months).
-These competitive awards are intended to leverage UCSD's strengths in clinical care and engineering.
+These competitive awards are intended to leverage UC San Diego's strengths in clinical care and engineering.
 Calls for proposals occur at least annually.
 Click here for more information

 A description of the currently awarded pilot projects for 2017 can be found here.
 To view a list of past awardees, click here.